History of the Conferences

-In response to this, the Society’s board of directors formed a task force, comprised of representatives from every regional conference, to explore the future of the conferences.
-Beginning in December 2018, SMPS HQ has hosted several meetings to develop recommendations and guidelines on how these conferences can support organizational goals, include every SMPS chapter, improve the attendee experience, and increase collaboration across the Society.
-Furthermore, with changes in technology, nonprofit governance, and legal liability, it was imperative to create more structure for the conferences.
+The task force and HQ staff are developing guidelines on conferences to support learning and organizational goals, include every chapter, improve the attendee experience, and increase collaboration across the Society.
+Furthermore, with changes in technology, nonprofit governance, and legal liability, it was imperative to create a more unified structure for the conferences.

 Timeline for Implementation